 How you cut them really depends on how you're going to use them.

-- For using in soups that end up pureed, like Potato Leek Soup or Sorrel Leek Soup, a really rough chop is fine.
+- For using in soups that end up pureed, like Potato Leek Soup, a really rough chop is fine.
 You can cut them into much larger pieces than pictured above.

 - For dishes where the pieces of leek show up in the dish like Green Garlic and Leek Risotto, make sure to chop the leek finely and evenly much as pictured above.